GenomicsAotearoa/shell-for-bioinformatics/docs/0_introduction.md

     “Although that philosophy can’t be written down in a single sentence, as its heart is the idea that the power of a system comes more from the relationships among programs than from the programs themselves.
 Many UNIX programs do quite trivial things in isolation, but, combined with other programs, become general and useful tools.” ***– Brian Kernighan & Rob Pike***

+!!! info "The UNIX operating system is made up of three parts; the ^^kernel^^, the ^^shell^^ and the programs"

+    Kernel − The kernel is the heart of the operating system.
+It interacts with the hardware and most of the tasks like memory management, task scheduling and file management.

+    ^^**Shell**^^ − The shell is the utility that processes your requests (acts as an interface between the user and the kernel).
+When you type in a command at your terminal, the shell *interprets* (operating as in ^^*interpreter*^^) the command and calls the program that you want.
+The shell uses standard syntax for all commands.
+The shell recognizes a limited set of commands, and you must give commands to the shell in a way that it understands: Each shell command consists of a command name, followed by command options (if any are desired) and command arguments (if any are desired).
+The command name, options, and arguments, are separated by blank space.

 ## UNIX vs. Linux

 Linux is not Unix, but it is a "Unix-like" operating system.
 Linux system is derived from Unix and it is a continuation of the basis of Unix design.
 Linux distributions are the most famous and healthiest example of the direct Unix derivatives.
 BSD (Berkley Software Distribution) is also an example of a Unix derivative.